veeral-patel/how-to-secure-anything/README.md

 > No prisoner may escape the prison.

+## Security models

 We can then turn our policy into a more detailed model.
-A model is a set of rules, a specification, to achieve our policy.
+A model is a set of rules, a specification, we can follow to achieve our policy.

 > Each individual in the prison facility must have a ID that identifies him/her as a "prisoner" or "not a prisoner"